Cabela’s Polar Cap Cooler Review: Long-Term Update

 The Cabela’s Polar Cap Equalizer Cooler competes directly with all the other premium coolers available today, including YETI, Engel, Orca, Pelican, Orion and others.
 YETI, of course, has the most brand awareness in the cooler space — and for good reason: YETI makes great gear.

 In fact, Cabela’s sells YETI coolers, too, but that didn’t stop the company from developing its own high-end rotomolded cooler, which it offers at extremely competitive price points.
 To get us a closer look at its Polar Cap Equalizer line, Cabela’s sent us two review units to test out — a 40 quart and a whopping 100 quart.
-We promptly took the coolers to elk camp in early September, along with a YETI, and here is what we learned.
+We promptly took the coolers to elk camp in early September for testing.

 Cabela’s Polar Cap Equalizer Cooler Review: Overall Design